Warlock (1989 film): Production

-Problems arose with actress Lori Singer, who was reportedly difficult and caused headaches for makeup man Carl Fullerton.
+Problems arose with actress Lori Singer, who was reportedly difficult, causing particular difficulty for makeup man Carl Fullerton.
 An elaborate series of makeups to progressively age Singer had been designed, tested and approved.
 However, on the day of her transformation into a 40-year-old, Singer refused to wear any prosthetics, forcing the makeup men to resort to stippling, shadowing and having the actress don a gray wig.
 For her 60-year-old incarnation, she agreed to wear prosthetics on her cheeks and chin but refused to let them put appliances on her nose or eyes.

 The bulk of the movie was shot on location around the United States.
-The opening 17th century sequence was filmed at Plimoth Plantation in Massachusetts, and later scenes were shot in the Boston area.
+The opening 17th century sequence was filmed at Plimoth Plantation, a living history museum in Massachusetts, and later scenes were shot in the Boston area.
 Parts of the film were also shot at the Bonneville Salt Flats in Utah.
 The farmhouse with the iconic red barn is the George Washington Faulkner House, which was open to the public with an annual pumpkin patch attraction for many years.
 Because of the logistics of the special effects involved, however, a graveyard was erected on a soundstage in Los Angeles for the climactic finale.

 The post-production optical effects work was to have been supplied by Dreamquest Images but they were replaced by Perpetual Motion for budgetary reasons.
-The warlock possessed the ability to conjure bolts of ectoplasm which he hurled at unsuspecting foes, but this proved problematic and had to be toned down since it could only be achieved through animation.
-Unfortunately, no one from Perpetual Motion was available to supervise on the set, so the crew had to shoot background plates and plot the effects on their own and hope that the FX team had the proper materials to work with.
+The Warlock possesses the ability to conjure bolts of ectoplasm which he hurls at unsuspecting foes, but this proved problematic and had to be toned down since it could only be achieved through animation.
+No one from Perpetual Motion was available to supervise on the set, so the crew had to shoot background plates and plot the effects on their own and hope that the FX team had the proper materials to work with.